Accelerating access to rotavirus vaccines

 PATH rotavirus advocacy and communications toolkit

 PATH has developed an advocacy and communications toolkit to increase awareness of the burden of rotavirus disease and the power of rotavirus vaccines to prevent childhood deaths and hospitalizations.
-View the toolkit to access key messages, fact sheets, country introduction maps, and more!
+View the advocacy and communications toolkit to access key messages, fact sheets, country introduction maps, and more!

 Many of the resources in PATH’s rotavirus advocacy and communications toolkit have been translated into French [De nombreuses ressources dans la boîte à outils de PATH pour le plaidoyer et la communication ont été traduites en français.]